omron-sinicx/action-constrained-RL-benchmark/README.md

 # Action Constrained Deep RL
-This repository contains various environments for aciton-constrained RL problems, as well as the implementation of various algorithms for action-constrained deep reinforcement learning.
+This repository contains various environments, as well as the implementation of various algorithms for action-constrained deep reinforcement learning.
 The code is organized for ease of use and experimentation.

 ## Installation
-We recommend docker-based installation.
+We recommend docker-based installation using Dockerfile provided.

 ### Building Image
 ```